betamore/fewd/quizzes/quizz1.md

 class: center, middle

-# What's the difference beween<br>a directory and a folder?
+# What's the difference between a directory and a folder?

 ???